Published: 10/19/2015 - Updated: 11/02/2018

 We’ve talked about carbohydrates and sugar before in this blog, and currently we consume more of them than we should.
 This is what causes the body to constantly be under the threat of gluten, thereby creating a perpetual inflammatory state.
 This will test, and wear down, your defense system.
 It’s like giving yourself a small cut.
 Nothing happens, it heals, and there’s really no risk to it.
 But if you have 100 small cuts, no matter how small they are, you will start to suffer from a much more serious condition.

 These may seem like fleeting theories, or hypothesis, but they aren’t.
 This is a medical reality, and it has been studies for several years.
 A lot of doctors and researchers that are well renowned, support this information.
-For example, in 2002, an article was published in the magazine “Journal of Neurology, Neurosurgery and Psychiatry”, which treated “Gluten intolerance as a neurological disease”, and it proposed the following:
+For example, in 2002, an article was published in the magazine “Journal of Neurology, Neurosurgery and Psychiatry”, which treated “Gluten sensitivity as a neurological disease”, and it proposed the following:

 “For nearly two thousand years it has been difficult for humans to realize that a dietary protein that was commonly included in the human diet later on in evolutionary terms (about 10 thousand years ago) could produce diseases not only in the intestines, but also in the skin and nervous system.
 The multiple neurological manifestations of gluten intolerance may not even involve in the intestines, which is why neurologists need to familiarize themselves with the most common neurological symptoms in order to use their means to diagnose it”.